 Telangana: COVID-19 survivor develops AI based screening system; installed in railway stations

+Telangana: COVID-19 survivor develops AI based screening system; Installed in railway stations

-Hyderabad, June 11: Punna Reddy, a coronavirus survivor, has developed an artificial intelligence (AI) based screening system that detects a number of people who have high temperature or those not wearing masks in less than a minute.
+Hyderabad, June 11: Punna Reddy, a coronavirus survivor, has developed an artificial intelligence (AI) based screening system that detects a number of 30 people who have high temperature or those not wearing masks in a second.

 The system has been installed at Secunderabad and Hyderabad Railway stations.